ubclaunchpad/rocket2/docs/Deployment.md

-Since we have changed from using `.toml` configuration files to using environmental variables for configuration, you must inject them using `inertia {some name} env set TESTING False` and the like.
+Since we have changed from using `.toml` configuration files to using environmental variables for configuration, you must inject them using `inertia {some name} env set AWS_LOCAL False` and the like.
 If you already have all your environmental variables set up in your `.env` file, you can send the entire file over with `inertia {some name} send .env`.